 Micky Dolenz, last surviving member of The Monkees, suing FBI

-Micky Dolenz, the last surviving member of the iconic 1960's-era, made-for-tv pop band The Monkees, is suing the Federal Bureau of Investigation for files indicating that it was monitoring the group.
+Micky Dolenz, the last surviving member of the iconic 1960s-era, made-for-TV pop band The Monkees, is suing the FBI for files indicating the agency was monitoring the group, CBS Los Angeles reports.

 The heavily redacted file from 1967, first reported on by Rolling Stone, appears to show that the FBI was investigating the band for allegedly spreading anti-Vietnam war messaging during their shows.